MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 >
 >     _Create state isolation_.
 Workload data should be on a separate data disk to prevent interference with the OS disk.
 If a VM fails, a new OS disk can be spun up with the same data disk, ensuring resilience and fault isolation.
 See, [Ephemeral OS disks](/azure/virtual-machines/ephemeral-os-disks).
 >
-> - **Make VMs and dependencies redundant are across zones**.
-If a VM fails, the _workload should continue to function due to resiliency_.
+> - **Make VMs and dependencies redundant across zones**.
+If a VM fails, the _workload should continue to function due to redundancy.
 Include dependencies in your redundancy choices.
 For example, use built-in redundancy options available with disks, use zone redundant IPs, ensuring data availability and high uptime.
 >
-> - **Be ready to scale out** to prevent service level degradation and avoid failures.
-[Azure Virtual Machine Scale Sets](/azure/virtual-machines/flexible-virtual-machine-scale-sets) have scaling capabilities that can spin up new instances as required and distribute load across multiple VMs and availability zone.
+> - **Be ready to scale up and scale out** to prevent service level degradation and avoid failures.
+[Azure Virtual Machine Scale Sets](/azure/virtual-machines/flexible-virtual-machine-scale-sets) have auto scaling capabilities that can spin up new instances as required and distribute load across multiple VMs and availability zones.
 >
 > - **Explore the auto recovery options**.
 Azure supports health degradation monitoring and auto repair features to support self-healing for VMs.
 This could involve using Azure Site Recovery, having a passive standby to failover to, or redeploying from Infrastructure as Code (IAC).
 The chosen method should align with business requirements and organizational operations.
 For information, see [VM service disruptions](/azure/virtual-machines/overview#service-disruptions).
 >